tttmmmyyyy/fixlang/src/docs/std_array_force_unique.md

 If the given array is shared, this function returns the cloned array.

 @deprecated

-This function is deprecated because it is fragile when the "common expression elimination" optimization is implemented in the future.
+This function is unsafe and deprecated because it is fragile when the "common expression elimination" optimization is implemented in the future.
 Consider the following example:

 ```